heudiasyc/Evidential-neural-network-for-lymphoma-segmentation/Evidential_segmentation/README.md

 Copy the models from ./models into ./monai/networks/net

 ## Data Preparation
-- For experiments we used LYMPHOMA dataset.
+- We used a 3D PET-CT LYMPHOMA dataset to test your model.
-- Users can can prapare their own dataset according and put the data into follow files
+- Users can prepare their own dataset and put the data according to the following file structure:
 - File structure
     ```
      LYMPHOMA